Diyasingh03/Diyasingh03/README.md

 # 💫 About Me:
-I'm a Rising Junior at Purdue University studying Computer Science 💻 Concentrations in Machine Intelligence, Computer Graphics and Visualisation and Algorithmic Foundations ⚙️ Minoring in Art & Design Studio and Mathematics<br>
+I'm a Rising Junior at Purdue University studying Computer Science <br>
+💻 Concentrations in Machine Intelligence, Computer Graphics and Visualisation and Algorithmic Foundations<br>
+⚙️ Minoring in Art & Design Studio and Mathematics<br>
 I'm currently working on ML and Computer Vision Projects<br>✨I'm looking for summer 2025 internships✨<br>